Raynes/rapture/README.md

 ## Usage

-Sow is super simple.
+Rapture is super simple.
 The only thing you need to run it is Erlang 15 or higher.
 Go fetch that.
 Shouldn't be hard to install at all.

 Now you have two options.
-You can get my cross platform sow binary from [here](http://raynes.me/files/sow) (just pick the newest version), or you can get the repo and compile it yourself.
-If you choose to do the latter, you'll have to install [Elixir](http://elixir-lang.org) and run `mix escriptize` in the sow project directory.
+You can get my cross platform rapture binary from [here](http://raynes.me/files/rapture) (just pick the newest version), or you can get the repo and compile it yourself.
+If you choose to do the latter, you'll have to install [Elixir](http://elixir-lang.org) and run `mix escriptize` in the rapture project directory.

-Once you have sow, just put it somewhere on your PATH and use it like this:
+Once you have rapture, just put it somewhere on your PATH and use it like this:

 ```
-$ cat somefile | sow       # create a paste
+$ cat somefile | rapture       # create a paste
-$ sow somefile             # create a paste
+$ rapture somefile             # create a paste
-$ sow -p somefile          # create a private paste
+$ rapture -p somefile          # create a private paste
-$ sow -l "Elixir" somefile # create a paste with language set to Elixir
+$ rapture -l "Elixir" somefile # create a paste with language set to Elixir
-$ sow somefile.ex          # create a paste where language is determined by
+$ rapture somefile.ex          # create a paste where language is determined by
                              file extension, Elixir in this case.
 ```